ronnyli/reddit-check/NOTES2SELF.md

         - returns 0 if provided key not found **or** provided changes are identical to current values
         - if 1 then do a full update and run `snoo.getSubmission()` later
     - not sure what to do about Comments, probably same as now
-1. Build website for Thredd
-    - context menu link to provide feedback can go to website
-    - mention how to turn off auto-search
 1. Sorting and filtering
     - have a filter for "At least X comments" (initial value = 1) so you have something to read
         - turn this filter on by default